zetamarkets/sdk/README.md

 const loadExchangeConfig = types.defaultLoadExchangeConfig(
   Network.DEVNET,
   connection,
-  [assets.Asset.SOL, assets.Asset.BTC], // Can be one or more depending on what you wish to trade utils.defaultCommitment(),
+  utils.defaultCommitment(),
   0, // ThrottleMs - increase if you are running into rate limit issues on startup. true // LoadFromStore - whether you wish to load market addresses from the static storage (faster) or fetch everything from the chain (slower)